 Introduction

 CodeIgniter is a fairly simple framework for PHP.
-Compared to his big brothers such as Zend or YII, he has the advantage of being small and very simple to take in hand.
+Compared to its big brothers such as Zend or Yii, it has the advantage of being small and very simple to get to grips with.
 For me, currently the best for small projects such as creating a REST-API.

 Installation

-Deziper everything has the right place.
-Then go into the application/config/config.php file and indicate the baseurl
+Unzip everything in the right place.
+Then go into the application/config/config.php file and indicate the base_url

 Controller

-Then you can check the folder /controllers/api or you will find the controller example.php.
+Then you can check the /controllers/api folder where you will find the example.php controller.
 By analyzing it you can guess that the minimum for your controller is:

 response(array('error' => 'test'), 404);